Q. Do I have to be Roman Catholic, or come from a Roman Catholic program, to be admitted?

 Q. Will files be considered if they are missing a letter or recommendation or official GRE scores?

-A. To receive fullest consideration, files should be complete.
+A. To receive full consideration, files should be complete.

 Q. Do I need to fill out a separate form to apply for financial aid?

-Beyond indicating that you would like to be considered for financial aid on the on-line application form there is no further form to fill out.
-In general, we provide all students who are admitted with a tuition scholarship and a living stipend.
+A. You need only indicate that you would like to be considered for financial aid on the on-line application form.
+In general, all students who are admitted receive a tuition scholarship and a living stipend.